Code-Institute-Submissions/Explore_County_Durham/README.md

 1. ~~When viewing the contact form through the dev tools, if you select Iphone 5 / SE, the bottom of the contact form overlaps the footer.
 This is the only device that this happens on, I have tried to add padding through a media query and also tried making the footer fixed, but this still does not resolve the issue.
 As this is only one device I will continue to work on a resolution.~~
-<br> **This has now been resolved by adding a media query to reduce the padding-top of the heading at the top of the page t0 1.8rem.**
+<br> **This has now been resolved by adding a media query to reduce the padding-top of the heading at the top of the page to 1.8rem.**

 2. When viewing the contact form on a mobile device.
 When the keyboard appears to type into the text box, some white space appears at the bottom of the screen.
 This does not happen when viewed in Dev tools and I am still looking at a way to resolve this."